benhoyt/benhoyt.github.com/writings/awk-make.md

 It's very similar in structure to the original AWK version, though I made two simplifications which I think make it somewhat easier to understand:

 1. Simpler data structures to avoid the `slist` / `scnt` quirkiness -- in Python we can just use a dictionary of lists. ([See diff.](https://github.com/benhoyt/awkmake/commit/490e5d210bdd4a7ce61292c73f1ec3f06da090eb))
-2. Determine ages more directly using `os.stat()` to fetch file modification times (mtime), rather than using the `ls -t` trick.
-This also removes the need for the `age` map and the `ages` update function. ([See diff.](https://github.com/benhoyt/awkmake/commit/7bb6a6de06a329551678fb90073a268342baf049))
+2. Determine ages more directly using `os.stat()` to fetch file modification times (mtimes), rather than using the `ls -t` trick.
+This also removes the need for the `age` map and the `ages` function. ([See diff.](https://github.com/benhoyt/awkmake/commit/7bb6a6de06a329551678fb90073a268342baf049))

-I didn't plan for this, but if you don't count the `import` line, the global variable definitions, or the `if __name__ == '__main__'` dance, it's 50 lines of code -- exactly the same length as the AWK program!
+I didn't plan for this, but even if you include the `import` line and the `if __name__ == '__main__'` dance, it's 58 lines of code -- basically the same length as the AWK program.

-When making the Python version, I realized we could simplify the AWK version in similar ways:
+When making the Python version, I realized we could simplify the AWK version in a similar way:

 1. It's conceptually simpler to store the `slist` directly as an AWK array: a key-value map where the key is the rule name and the value is the list of dependencies as a space-separated string (just like in the `makefile`).
-We can use `split` as needed to turn the dependencies string into a list (an array from 1 to the number of deps).
-This avoids the need for `scnt` and `names` altogether. ([See diff.](https://github.com/benhoyt/awkmake/pull/1/commits/4d212811b807e25de6c2401d2366a27b99e6773a))
+We can use `split` as needed to turn the dependencies string into a list (an array from 1 to the number of dependencies).
+This avoids the need for `scnt` and `names` altogether. ([See diff.](https://github.com/benhoyt/awkmake/pull/2/commits/45b5c4de5ec4c5b09830fdf06b00f4e0c7f7886e))
-2. Similar to the Python version, we can shell out to `stat` to get the mtime directly, instead of listing all files in age order with `ls -t`.
+2. Similar to the Python version, we can get the mtime directly by shelling out to `stat`, instead of listing all files in age order with `ls -t`.
 I've used `stat --format %y` to do this.
-I believe this is a GNU extension, so it's not as portable as `ls -t`, but it's simpler and avoids the need for recomputing the `age` array. ([See diff.](https://github.com/benhoyt/awkmake/pull/1/commits/b577df2e14ae2aa0b3c70fc4584bdc8b946a3026))
+I believe this is a GNU extension, so it's not as portable as `ls -t`, but it's simpler and avoids the need for recomputing the `age` array. ([See diff.](https://github.com/benhoyt/awkmake/pull/2/commits/d5cd8cc3cdeebce953dc2b15c9fedca3eef5ceca))

-For what it's worth, the modified version is three lines shorter than the original.
+For what it's worth, the modified version is four lines shorter than the original.
 I think the simpler `slist` is clearer, and I like the more direct approach to fetching mtimes, though I realize the lack of portability of `stat --format` is a downside (macOS's `stat` looks [quite different](https://ss64.com/osx/stat.html)).

 ## Conclusion

-The 50-line Make program is a neat little piece of code that shows how useful a language AWK is, even for medium-sized scripts.
+The AWK Make program is a neat little piece of code that shows how useful a language AWK is, even for medium-sized scripts.

-However, Python is definitely a nicer language for this kind of thing: it has much richer data structures, better tools like `os.stat`, and "normal" local variables.
+However, Python is definitely a nicer language for this kind of thing: it has much richer data types, better tools like `os.stat`, and local variables without quirky syntax.

 I consider AWK amazing, but I think it should remain where it excels: for exploratory data analysis and for one-liner data extraction scripts.

 As the author of GoAWK, which has had native CSV support for a while, I'm especially pleased to see both Kernighan's "one true AWK" and Gawk gain proper CSV support in the form of the `--csv` option.
-I'm not sure when the updated "one true AWK" will be released ([see README updates](https://github.com/onetrueawk/awk/commit/c76017e59eb71b5403d44fb974a83bf71462eb39#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5)), but Gawk will [include this feature in version 5.3.0](http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS), which is presumably coming out soon.
+Kernighan's [AWK updates](https://github.com/onetrueawk/awk/commit/c76017e59eb71b5403d44fb974a83bf71462eb39#diff-b335630551682c19a781afebcf4d07bf978fb1f8ac04c6bf87428ed5106870f5) will be merged soon, and Gawk will [include this feature in version 5.3.0](http://git.savannah.gnu.org/cgit/gawk.git/tree/NEWS), which is coming out soon.

-You can also view my [awkmake](https://github.com/benhoyt/awkmake) repo on GitHub, which contains the full source for both the original AWK book's Make program and my Python version, as well as a runnable example project based on the example in the AWK book.
+You can also view my [awkmake](https://github.com/benhoyt/awkmake) repo on GitHub, which contains the full source for both the AWK book's Make program and my Python version, as well as a runnable example project based on the example in the AWK book.

 {% include sponsor.html %}